SarahFrench/terraform-provider-google-release-cli/README.md

 }
 ```

 ## Using the CLI

 The CLI can be run using flags or can interactively ask for input values.

+You can run the CLI from any directory and you don't need to worry about checking out a given branch before starting to cut the release branch.

 ### Interactive mode